GameGlass/icue-gameglass-widget/README.md

 # Xeneon Edge GameGlass Widget

+> [!IMPORTANT]
+> As of iCUE 5.45.71, there seems to be a problem in Widget mode stealing the focus away from the game/windows you're currently on.
+This means that keybinds setup in GameGlass will not reach the game correctly.
+We trying to get this fixed with Corsair.

+Official GameGlass iCUE widget, [read more about it here](https://support.gameglass.gg/en/articles/15127433-gameglass-on-the-xeneon-edge).

-This is a WIP to get GameGlass working in iCue widgets.
-If any issues arise, please create an issue here or email support: support@gameglass.gg
+If any issues arise, please create an issue here or email support: [support@gameglass.gg](mailto:support@gameglass.gg)